Kids Solstice Bird Walk, Camp Polk Meadow Preserve

-Join the Deschutes Land Trust and Mary Yanalcanlin of East Cascades Audubon Society for a summer solstice bird walk just for kids.
-Explore how birds celebrate the summer and the changing of the season.
+Celebrate the summer solstice with the Deschutes Land Trust and Mary Yanalcanlin of East Cascades Audubon Society.
+Bring the kids and explore how birds celebrate the summer and the changing of the season.
 Learn how their feathers and food supply change while watching birds and their behaviors.
 Perfect for kids ages 4-10 with a grown-up in tow.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route